OpenNebula/website/content/product/cloud_clusters_infrastructure_configuration/hosts_and_clusters_configuration/pci_passthrough.md

 More than one `PCI` options can be added to attach more than one PCI device to the VM.

-In some scenarios it maybe useful to select and specific device, in this case simply input the address of the device you are interested in:
+In some scenarios it may be useful to select a specific device.
+In this case simply input the address of the device you are interested in:

 ```default
 PCI = [